EVerest/EVerest/CONTRIBUTING.md

 To contribute code to the project, first read over the [governance policies] page to understand the roles involved.

-Each contribution must meet the [TODO coding style] and include..
+Each contribution must meet the [Java Script](https://github.com/EVerest/everest-framework/blob/main/.eslintrc.json) or [C++](https://github.com/EVerest/everest-framework/blob/main/.clang-format) *coding style* and include:

 * Tests and documentation to explain the functionality.
 * Any new files have [copyright and license headers]